GeorgeHahn/bpfproxy/PROXY_INTERCEPT.md

 - IPv6 support (can be added later if needed)

 ### Added Features
-- **Container filtering**: Specify which container's connections to intercept
+- **Destination-based filtering**: Specify which container's IP to intercept incoming connections to
 - **Proxy redirection**: Redirect intercepted connections to a proxy server
-- **Bulletproof PID tracking**: Tracks all PIDs in a container's namespace
+- **IP-based interception**: Intercepts based on destination IP address

 ## Architecture

 ### eBPF Maps
-- `ALLOWED_PIDS`: HashMap containing PIDs to intercept (if empty, intercepts all)
+- `INTERCEPTED_DESTINATIONS`: HashMap containing destination IPs to intercept (and optional port filtering)
 - `PROXY_CONFIG`: Configuration for proxy redirection

 ### Interception Flow
-1. **cgroup/connect4 hook** intercepts outbound IPv4 connections
+1. **cgroup/connect4 hook** intercepts all outbound IPv4 connections system-wide
-2. Checks if PID filtering is enabled (ALLOWED_PIDS map)
+2. Checks if destination IP matches container we want to intercept (INTERCEPTED_DESTINATIONS map)
-3. If filtering enabled, only processes connections from allowed PIDs
+3. If destination matches, redirects connection to proxy
-4. If proxy configured, modifies destination address to proxy
+4. Proxy then forwards the connection to the actual target container
-5. Tracks original destination for monitoring
+5. Original destination is tracked for monitoring

 ## Usage